UPPMAX/uppmax_intro_day_1/docs/sessions/introduction.md

       - Some text editors
       - Things to be aware of
     - Let's dig into the most important BASH commands
-    - We'll do a type-along session
-    - Get overview of UPPMAX and NAISS
-    - Work with your files in a LINUX environment
-    - Learn to use the UPPMAX resources in a good way
-    - Learn the basics in the Python programming language
     - Let's recap and go a little further into the UPPMAX hardware!
     - We'll briefly get an overview of kinds of sensitive data
     - ... and the **Bianca** system